ltguillaume/librewolf-winupdater/README.md

 ## Getting started
 - Download and extract the latest [`LibreWolf-WinUpdater_x.x.x.zip`](https://github.com/ltGuillaume/LibreWolf-WinUpdater/releases) to a folder you like, e.g. `%AppData%\LibreWolf`.
 Run `LibreWolf-WinUpdater.exe` to check for an update for the installed LibreWolf version.
 It will then be downloaded and installed immediately.
-  If LibreWolf is running, the updater will notify you of the new version, and update as soon as you close the browser.
+  If LibreWolf is running, the updater will notify you of the new version and start the update as soon as you close the browser.
 The last result can be found in `LibreWolf-WinUpdater.ini`.
 - Or, if you use the __portable release__ of LibreWolf, place `LibreWolf-WinUpdater.exe` in the same folder as `LibreWolf-Portable.exe`.
 It will then automatically update LibreWolf whenever you run `LibreWolf-Portable.exe` (checking for a new version max. once a day).

 ## Scheduled updates